jgwentworth92/GutenbergV2/readme.md

 	"repo_name": "Hello-World"
     }
     ```
    Make sure it is a public repo, or it is a repo you currently have access to via the GitHub token in the `.env` file.
+Leave all other values as default.

 6. Click on the "Produce Message" button at the bottom of the dialog to add the repo to the topic.